U3mura/u3mura/README.md

 </h1>

 <p align='center'>
-  A student developer from Sao Paulo, Brazil.
+  A student developer and data scientist from Sao Paulo, Brazil.
 </p>